 Sketch

 If you work on macOS, you can’t do UX/UI job without Sketch.
 You should be familiar with the Sketch program and be able to create a project on it not only if you prefer a Mac – it will be good to know it because of your co-workers.
 With Sketch, you can create real UX wonders: it can be used for designing mobile applications, websites, landing pages, as well as quite complex administration interfaces.
-URL: https://www.sketch.com/Would you rather
+URL: https://www.sketch.com/

 Figma